pravega/pravega-samples/README.md

 This repository is divided into sub-projects (`pravega-client-examples`, `flink-connector-examples` and `hadoop-connector-examples`) addressed to demonstrate a specific component.
 In these sub-projects, we provide a battery of simple code examples aimed at demonstrating how a particular feature or API works.
-Moreover, we also include a `scenarios` sub-project that contains more complex applications, which show use-cases exploiting one or multiple components.
+Moreover, we also include a `scenarios` folder that contains more complex applications as sub-projects, which show use-cases exploiting one or multiple components.

 > Hint: Have a look to the [terminology and concepts](http://pravega.io/docs/latest/terminology/) in Pravega.

-## Pravega Examples
+## Pravega Client Examples
 | Example Name  | Description  | Language |
 | ------------- |:-----| :-----|
 | `gettingstarted` | Simple example of how to read/write from/to a Pravega `Stream`. | [Java](https://github.com/pravega/pravega-samples/tree/master/pravega-client-examples/src/main/java/io/pravega/example/gettingstarted)